Buying property in Madrid?

 Does a property price drop look likely in Madrid as of 2026?

-As of early 2026, the likelihood of a meaningful property price decline in Madrid over the next 12 months appears low because neither a credit squeeze nor a major recession is currently expected.
+As of early 2026, the likelihood of a meaningful property price drop in Madrid over the next 12 months looks low, because neither a credit squeeze nor a serious jobs shock is on the horizon.

 Finally, please note that we cover the price trends for next year in our pack about the property market in Madrid.